Mutual information of spin systems from autoregressive neural networks: Summary

-\emph{Conclusions and prospects:} In this work, we have provided a numerical demonstration that the Shannon bipartite mutual information can be readily obtained from the Neural Importance Sampling algorithm for the classical Ising model on a square lattice.
+In this work, we have provided a numerical demonstration that the Shannon bipartite mutual information (MI) can be readily obtained from the Neural Importance Sampling (NIS) algorithm for the classical Ising model on a square lattice.
 Our approach allows for studies of different partitionings and we provided comparisons of the mutual information estimated for four geometries.
 We successfully exploited the hierarchical algorithm (HAN) to reach larger system sizes than achievable using standard Variational Autoregressive Networks (VAN).
-We discussed the validity and universality of the area law for different partitionings.
-We found that at low and high temperatures the area law is satisfied whereas such an Ansatz does not describe our data in the vicinity of the phase transition, supposedly due to inherent finite volume effects.
+The crucial property of our approach is that it provides unbiased results (unlike the MICE~\cite{2020PNAS..11730234N} approach which is variational) assuming all modes of the target probability distribution can be probed.